Confluence Document Management: How I use it to keep my docs organized in 2026

 Mobile Apps

-The pandemic era has accelerated the uptake in remote work.
-To facilitate its users, Confluence has released mobile apps for iOS and Android.
-So even if you are on the move, you can easily create documents, receive notifications and stay connected with your team.
+The pandemic era has accelerated the uptake of remote work.
+To make it easier for its users, Confluence has released mobile apps for iOS and Android.
+So even if you are on the move, you can easily create documents, receive notifications, and stay connected with your team.

 Customization with 3rd-party Apps